amritanand-py/Whiteout-Survival-Heal-BOT/README.md

 # Thanks for being patience you have unlocked Healing BOT for Your alliance

-**+You can't play can use it toghter so i would Recommend to Use Farm accounts as Healing BOT during Battles**

 **+ Feel free to reach out to me [STR]Banner Guy for Query or issue**